roywong96/termDepositSubscription/README.md

 # Model Building

-The next steps is model building strategy.
+The next steps is model building strategy and evaluate them.
 I started off by scaling the features using MaxMinScaler from the Scikit-learn module, then split the dataset into 70% train and 30% test set.

 I tried several different models and evaluated them using Area Under the Receiver Operating Characteristic (RUC) Curve.
 I chose the following metric because using the method as such will be robust to class imbalance.